-It is also called as a Single Value Capacitor Motor.
+It is also called a Single Value Capacitor Motor.
 As the capacitor is always in the circuit and thus this type of motor does not contain any starting switch.
 The auxiliary winding is always there in the circuit.
 Therefore, the motor operates as the balanced two-phase motor.
-The motor produces a uniform torque and has noise free operation.
+The motor produces a uniform torque and has a noise-free operation.

 Advantages of Permanent Split Capacitor Motor

 The single value capacitor motor has the following advantages:

 - As the capacitor is connected permanently in the circuit, the power factor is high.

 - It has a higher pullout torque.